Pterodactylus/LevenbergMarquardt.js/readme.md

-# Multi-Function Solver Examples for GitHub README.md
+# Levenberg Marquardt Solver Examples

-This README provides examples of how to use a multi-function solver.
+This README provides examples of how to use a non-linear least squares multi-function solver.
 Each example outlines different scenarios and mathematical problems being solved.

 # Example 1: System of Linear Equations